Tenancy In Common, Explained

-“What the heck is a tenancy in common?!”
-This is probably the most common question people have when they hear this term for the first time.
+“What the heck does tenants in common mean?!”
+This is probably the most common question people have when they hear this real estate term for the first time.
 Once understood though, it’s an important option to have on the table when deciding between the various approaches to achieving homeownership.
-And rest assured, there are a lot of different approaches!

 When it comes to owning property, there’s no shortage of ways to define it and achieve it.
 The four most common types of property ownership are tenancy in severalty, tenancy in common, joint tenancy and tenancy by the entirety.
 Let’s start with basic definitions of each of these.

 - Tenancy In Severalty: Sounds severe, right?
-Well the name is a bit deceiving because all this means is that ownership is by one person or a corporation.
+Well, the name is a bit deceiving because all this means is that ownership is by one person or a corporation.
 You might also see this referred to as sole ownership.

 - Tenancy In Common: This refers to equal or unequal undivided ownership between two or more people.
 A key characteristic of this type of ownership is that if one of the owners dies, their share is conveyed to their heirs, not the other owners who are still alive.